fgnt/sms_wsj/README.md

 The RIRs are downloaded by default, to generate them yourself see [here](#q-i-want-to-generate-the-rirs-myself-how-can-i-do-that).

-Use the following command to train the baseline asr model:
+Use the following command to train the baseline ASR model:
 ```bash
 $ python -m sms_wsj.train_baseline_asr with egs_path=$KALDI_ROOT/egs/ json_path=/path/to/sms_wsj.json
 ```